Myki Q+A: Straight answers to your questions

 Why can’t I get a short-term ticket?

-With no short-term alternative, anyone wanting to use public transport in Melbourne must have a reusable Myki card with sufficient credit loaded on it, even if they only travel every now and again.
+With no short-term option, anyone wanting to use public transport in Melbourne must buy a reusable Myki card and load it with credit, even if they only travel occasionally.
+This is particularly inconvenient for interstate or international travellers.
+Even regular users can face problems.
+If they forget their Myki, they must buy another one and top it up.

-The convenience of short-term tickets is obvious.
-Before their abolition on major regional city bus networks in mid-April 2013, up to sixty percent of passengers were using them.
+The benefits of short-term tickets were clear.
+Before their abolition on major regional city bus networks in April 2013, up to sixty percent of passengers were using them.

 How does Myki Money work?

 You buy a re-usable Myki card and load credit onto it.
 As you travel you touch on and touch off, and the system will debit your Myki card as you go.
 Melbourne metropolitan fares are shown in the following table.
 Regional fares differ from this.
-For full details of fares see the relevant page of the PTV web site.
+For full details of fares see the relevant page of the Transport Victoria website.

 Concession fares are 50% of the above prices.
 Discounts (e.g. Earlybird free travel on trains before 7 a.m.* and Weekend Cap $6.30) apply to Myki Money.